PictureHouse/EmotionFeedback/README.md

 Runnable : iOS 17.0 or later, iPadOS 17.0 or later, macOS 14.0 or later

-Tech : SwiftUI, Swift Charts
+Tech : SwiftUI, SwiftData, Swift Charts

 ## 📲 Available on AppStore